-Best electric reliability scores
+Solid electric reliability scores

-• Low SAIDI (System Average Interruption Duration Index) and SAIFI (System Average Interruption Frequency Index) in 2018.
-Especially significant considering the rugged service territories served.
+• Low CAIDI (Customer Average Interruption Duration Index) and SAIFI including MED's (System Average Interruption Frequency Index) in 2019.
+Especially significant considering the rugged service territories.

 Corporate Governance Finalist

 • In 2019 NorthWestern's proxy statement was winner of the "Best Proxy Statement (Small to Mid Cap)" by Corporate Secretary Magazine.
 We have been a finalist in 7 of the last 8 years and also won the award in 2014.